rdinch/MathResourceStudio-Help/docs/design-elements/add-text.md

 Select Text from the list of Design Elements located on the Home ribbon to insert a text block below the currently selected element in the document.

+!!! tip
-TIP: Do you have the exercise sets in two columns across the page but you would like a block of text in one column across the page?
+    Do you have the exercise sets in two columns across the page but you would like a block of text in one column across the page?
 If so, add a new One Column Section first and then add the Text in the new section.

 Change the Text